ikmah99/271221-STIA1113-A191-A1A2/README.md

 Name: Wong Fang Man

 # Introduction
-According to this assignment, I have learnt to create a car loan calculator including write a pseudocode, draw a flow chart and write a java code.
-I have learnt the formula to calculate and apply in java program.
+In this assignment, I learned to create a car loan calculator by writing a pseudocode, drawing a flow chart and writing a java code.
+I also learned the formula to calculate and apply in java program.
+Beside that, the car loan calculator used to calculate the monthly repayment of car, loan of car, principal of car, interest of car and balance payment of car.

 # Pseudocode
 START